 Arugula or Rocket (Eruca sativa).
 Claytonia or Miners Lettuce (Claytonia perfoliata).
 Coriander (Coriandrum sativum).
 Corn Salad or Mache (Valerianela locusta).
 Curly Endive (Chichorium endivia) .
 Cutting Celery or Par-Cel (Apium graveolens).
 Garden Sorrel (Rumex acetosa).
 Mustard Red Giant (Brassica juncea).
 Peppergrass or Curled cress (Lepidium sativum Crispum).

-Border Plants to attract pollinators
+Border Plants to attract butterflies and pollinators

 Wild plants in the orchard and for soil protection and rehabilitation